aws-samples/pega-on-eks-aurora-postgresql/pega/3-pega-application-deployment-helm/knownsIssues_Troubleshooting.md

-Tomcat doest allow spl characters for JDBC password. rotate the AUrora keys
+Tomcat doest allow spl characters ( & , < etc ) for JDBC password. rotate the AUrora keys

-After helm uninstall wait a min or so before reinstalling  - else you will get  secrets "pega-credentials-secret" already exists error
+use -no-hooks with helm install command to ignore  * secrets "pega-credentials-secret" already exists error

+" " //VD  # fixed bug in pega.yaml where ingress.domain should be have some value for ingress template to be invoked. add it as " "